Beyonce Reportedly Interested in Buying Houston Rockets Ownership Stake

 Last month, Alexander confirmed his intention to end his tenure as owner of the organization, which began in July 1993.

-Patrick Rishe of Forbes estimated the Rockets could sell for $2 billion thanks to their offseason transactions, including a long-term contract extension for MVP candidate James Harden and a trade with the Los Angeles Clippers to acquire point guard Chris Paul.
+Patrick Rishe of Forbes estimated the Rockets could sell for $2 billion thanks to their offseason transactions, which included a long-term contract extension for MVP candidate James Harden and a trade with the Los Angeles Clippers to acquire point guard Chris Paul.

 "Leslie Alexander is now 73 years old," Rishe wrote.
 "He purchased the team in 1993 for $85 million, won 2 NBA titles in his first 2 seasons of ownership, and the franchise is currently valued by Forbes at $1.65 billion…more than 18 times the value of the initial purchase.
 Job well done, Leslie."

-Beyonce is one of the most well-known celebrities in the world, but her net worth falls short of being able to buy the Rockets alone.
+Beyonce is one of the most well-known celebrities in the world, but her net worth falls short of allowing her to buy the Rockets alone.
 Celebrity Net Worth projects her overall assets at $450 million, while TheRichest is a bit more conservative at $350 million.

 Another factor is her husband Jay-Z's agency, Roc Nation Sports.
-He was forced to sell his share in the Brooklyn Nets after becoming a certified agent to represent players, but there's been nothing to suggest his wife wouldn't be eligible to become a team stakeholder.
+He was forced to sell his share in the Brooklyn Nets after becoming a certified agent to represent players, but there's been nothing to suggest his wife would be ineligible to become a team stakeholder.

 Beyonce was born and raised in Houston.
 She rose to fame as part of Destiny's Child before experiencing mega success as an individual pop act.
-She's also a prominent philanthropist, being named the most charitable celebrity of 2016 by DoSomething.org.
+She's also a prominent philanthropist, having been named the most charitable celebrity of 2016 by DoSomething.org.